-- 4.3.5.
-New development and redevelopment should incorporate the following LID principles. - (i) The objective is to capture and treat pollutants in the "first flush" stormwater event. - (ii) Structural stormwater quality control is best implemented at or near the source of run-off. - (iii) For existing sites, the amount of runoff after development should be the same as before development.
-Retention or longterm detention of runoff fromstorms larger than the 90% equivalent rainfall (0.44 in.) mayhave negative downstream waterrights implications.
-[134] - (iv) As with all drainage and flood control facilities, there is a tradeoff between land area consumed by the facility and its capital cost. - (v) Design should be "first flush" friendly with a bypass for larger flows-otherwise "first flush" gets flushed. - (vi) Every reasonable opportunity to install LID techniques should be explored and exploited (almost no area is too small so long as the cost to implement and maintain is commensurate with treatment effectiveness and value received). - (vii) Once built, examples of various design concepts will encourage the design and building of examples for each category of opportunity. - (viii) Maintenance cost and enforcement are important in planning and design considerations.
+- The objective is to capture and treat pollutants in the "first flush" stormwater event. - (ii) Structural stormwater quality control is best implemented at or near the source of run-off. - (iii) Retention or long term detention of runoff from storms larger than the 90% equivalent rainfall (0.44 in.) may have negative downstream water rights implications. - (iv) As with all drainage and flood control facilities, there is a tradeoff between land area consumed by the facility and its capital cost. - (v) Design should be "first flush" friendly with a bypass for larger flows-otherwise "first flush" gets flushed. - (vi) Every reasonable opportunity to install LID techniques should be explored and exploited (almost no area is too small so long as the cost to implement and maintain is commensurate with treatment effectiveness and value received.) - (vii) Once built, examples of various design concepts will encourage the design and building of examples for each category of opportunity - (viii) Maintenance cost and enforcement are important in planning and design considerations - (ix) Depending on the intended use of harvested water (e.g. shrubs vs. vegetable garden) water harvesting systems may need to be designed and operated to bypass the "first flush" rather than capture it due to high concentrations of nutrients or pollutants-thus reducing the system's ability to treat stormwater before it is sent into the downstream drainage system.